Here are the BAM Jam 3 on 3 basketball rules.

 Number of Players

 Each team may consist of a maximum of 4 players and a minimum of 3 players.
 A team may have only 3 players on the court at any time.
 For all co-ed teams, a member of the opposite sex must be on the court at all times.
+Co-ed teams are only allowed to participate in the co-ed division (we are only insured for that division).
 All games must start with at least 3 players on each team.
 Any number of players (1, 2, or 3) may complete a game.

 Authorized Equipment & Apparel

 No player shall be allowed to wear a guard, cast, hard brace, or other potentially dangerous equipment on his or her elbow, hand, wrist, finger, or forearm, including equipment made of hard leather, plastic, plaster, or metal-even if the equipment is covered with soft padding.
 Soft braces, sleeves, and wraps will be allowed unless they pose a danger to other players.
 As always, the tournament directors retain the right to disallow any equipment or apparel that it judges to be dangerous or inappropriate.

 All high school and college players are encouraged to check with their coaches and/or athletic directors about participating in BAM Jam and the potential effects on their eligibility.
 The tournament directors are not responsible for determining a particular athlete’s eligibility under National Collegiate Athletic Association or applicable high school association rules.